canro91/canro91.github.io/_posts/2025-01-11-DitchingTodos.md

 Same story as my notebook at my past job.
 Even worse.
 I had "todo.txt" files for work and non-work.
 One in my personal computer and another in my work computer.
 My to-do lists grew without control.
 I still have items in my "todo.txt" file from years ago.
 Oops!

-But there's something with to-do lists.
-They're stressful.
+## But there's something with to-do lists.

+To-do lists are stressful.

 Every item on our to-do lists is an item we haven't finished and probably won't finish either.
 In the meantime, they're another source of stress.

-I learned from Choose Yourself Guide to Wealth by James Altucher to ditch to-do lists and goals, and live by themes instead.
+I learned from [Choose Yourself Guide to Wealth]({% post_url 2025-01-19-ChooseYourselfGuideToWealth %}) by James Altucher to ditch to-do lists and goals, and live by themes instead.

 The theme I want to live by in 2025 is the Daily Practice: doing something for my mind, body, and spirit every day.

-As part of my Daily Practice, I'm sticking to:
+## As part of my Daily Practice, I'm sticking to:

 - A glass of water after waking up
 - A workout session
 - A moment of silence